Surfaces of general type with $p_g=1$ and $q=0$: Abstract

 \section{Abstract}

-In this paper we reconstruct minimal complex surfaces of general type with $p_g=1$, $q=0$, and $1 \le K^2 \le 2$ using a $\mathbb{Q}$-Gorenstein smoothing theory.
-Furthermore, we also construct a new family of simply connected surfaces with $p_g=1$, $q=0$, and $3 \le K^2 \le 6$ using the same method.
+In this paper we construct a new family of simply connected minimal complex surfaces of general type with $p_g=1$, $q=0$, and $K^2=3, 4, 5, 6, 8$ using a $\mathbb{Q}$-Gorenstein smoothing theory.
+We also reconstruct minimal complex surfaces of general type with $p_g=1$, $q=0$, and $K^2=1, 2$ using the same method.